64. Additional DoD Requirements for Recruitment and Informed Consent

 - Officers and senior non-commissioned officers must be given a separate opportunity to participate (when applicable).

-- For individuals with impaired consent capacity when consent is to be obtained from subjects' legal representative
+- For individuals with impaired consent capacity when consent is to be obtained from participants' legal representative

-- the intent of the research must be to benefit the individual subject, and
+- the intent of the research must be to benefit the individual participant, and

 - an IRB must make the determination that the intent of the research is to benefit the individual experimental subject.